RahmaA278/rahmaa278/README.md

   </a>
 </div>

-<p align="center"><small>London, UK</small></p>

 ---

 # Rahma Ali

-I'm currently a tech trainee at LaFosse Academy, based in London, UK.
+I'm currently a tech trainee at LaFosse Academy.
 I am now looking forward to kick-starting my career in the technology industry.

 ## Currently learning
 Javascript, HTML and CSS | React | Python | Docker | SQL